sh13y/GR-Installment-Manager/docs/user-manual.md

 2. Use **Quick Payment Entry** for active sales OR click **"Record Payment"**
 3. Select the sale (or it's pre-selected if from quick entry)
 4. Enter payment amount:
-   - Minimum: ₹57 (daily installment)
+   - Minimum: Rs.
+57 (daily installment)
    - Can pay more to finish faster
    - Use quick amount buttons for convenience
 5. Select payment date (defaults to today)